The newly remodeled Cojab Mikveh (formerly known as the La Jolla Mikvah) is now open!

 We built our Mikvah with both privacy and safety in mind.
 The Mikvah’s pathway and entrance are separate from the main shul, on the left-hand side of the shul property when you are driving into the shul’s gates.

-To ensure security, we have installed a camera along the pathway so that the Mikvah attendant can observe the women walking down the path.
+Due to increased security, you must schedule an appointment with the Mikvah attendant to ensure access to the facility.
+Additionally, we have installed a camera along the pathway so that the Mikvah attendant can observe the women walking down the path.
 Women must be buzzed into the Mikvah.
 If husbands bring their wives to the Mikvah, we ask that they please park and wait in the Shul parking lot to ensure modesty.

 Thank you for your cooperation!
 Don’t forget to go over your Mikvah Checklist!

 To make an appointment: 858-535-1072.
 All appointments should be made 48 hours in advance.
-Use the phone number to leave a message on the answering machine in the appropriate mailbox.
 Please speak clearly and be sure to leave your name, phone number and the night you need an appointment.
 The Mikvah Attendant will return your call with your appointment time on the day of your appointment.